romana/rlog/README.md

   information, consisting of the process ID, file and line number as well as function name from which the log message was called.
 Default: No - meaning that no caller info is logged.
+* RLOG_GOROUTINE_ID: If this variable is set to "1", "yes" or something else that evaluates to 'true' AND the printing of caller info is requested, then the caller info contains the goroutine ID, separated from the process ID by a ':'.
+Note that calculation of the goroutine ID has a performance impact, so please only enable this option if needed.
 * RLOG_TIME_FORMAT: Use this variable to customize the date/time format.
 The format is specified either by the well known formats listed in https://golang.org/src/time/format.go, for example "UnixDate" or "RFC3339".